bit-bots/bitbots_main/bitbots_vision/docs/index.rst

 For ball detection, you can choose between an FCNN or multiple yolo implementations.
 The goalpost detection also runs via yolo or a conventional detection method, which is also used for obstacle and robot detection.

-The whole system is embedded in the ROS environment and able to run on many devices including the Nvidia Jetson TX2 or the Intel Neural Compute Stick 2 in our Wolfgang robots.
+The whole system is embedded in the ROS environment and able to run on many devices including the Intel Neural Compute Stick 2 (and the Nvidia Jetson TX2, legacy) in our Wolfgang robots.

 In the context of the Hamburg Bit-Bots, the images are provided by a Basler industry grade ethernet camera.
 The camera drivers are not included in this package for licensing reasons, but can be auto launched.